rhiaro/dumping-sky/index.md

+_Broadcast to all inhabitants:_

+_Main dome will be rotated twenty degrees portwise to allow for Debris adjustment at seventh turn.
+All elevator and shuttle traffic suspended for duration.
+Debris fallout may impact surface in grid 145 by 2688 (sow peace accolade)._

+_Incoming Storm Petree from Ucas Major: expect heavy flooding in coastal areas._

+_Natural light unavailable in Shanti Tow region for at least four decaturns beginning tomorrow at first turn due to orbital alignment of Debris Ring Beta docking station._

+_This broadcast was brought to you by_ PLAY2WIN Hall of Rapture _where your wildest dreams are made reality._

 The wind had stopped.
 It hadn't been this still in... well, a long time.
 It was hard to measure time on a planet with no seasons and inconsistent daylight.
 A planet that didn't even really have a name.
 Bechar's siblings called it Tunnae, but that was just a word from their ancestors' old tongue.
 It meant "home", but with a twist.
 Home that wasn't really home.
 Home that you had been away from for so long that it wasn't quite familiar when you got back.
 Home that you hadn't really settled into, but you were there and had nowhere else to go, so might as well make the best of it.
 Less "home", and more "here".
 More "this is where we are right now."

 This was the only place Bechar had ever been.
 Bechar, like most people, didn't draw a distinction between the planet's surface and the chaotic orbital habitats.
 They were all part of Tunnae, neither comfortable or convenient, neither more or less "home" than the other, just part of life.